BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

 usually already a MySQL-Driver provided.

 For the `connection-url` you can use any valid JDBC-URL.
 Consult the documentation of your database-driver for more information.
-You might need to [URLEncode](https://www.urlencoder.io/) your username and password if it contains special characters.
+You can use the `connection-properties` to set your username and password without having to encode them into your `connection-url`.

 ## Performance tweaking
 BlueMap is rendering asynchronously to your server-thread.
 This means at no time it will block your server-thread directly.